Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

 }
 ```

+It contains:

+* The empty `input:` block for us to define the input data for the process.
+* The empty `output:` block for us to define the output data for the process.
+* The `script:` block prefilled with the command that will be executed.

 Next, we will edit the `input` and `output` definitions to match the specific
 data and results for this process.
 In the `00_index.sh` script, the relevant
 information is: